Enuma Anu Enlil: Overview

 Enuma Anu Enlil is the principal source of omens used in the regular astrological reports that were sent to the Neo-Assyrian king by his entourage of scholars.
-There are well over 500 such reports published in volume 8 of the State Archives of Assyria.
+There are well over 500 of such reports published in volume 8 of the State Archives of Assyria.
 A majority of these reports simply list the relevant omens that best describe recent celestial events and many add brief explanatory comments concerning the interpretation of the omens for the benefit of the king.

 A typical report dealing with the first appearance of the moon on the first day of the month is exemplified by Report 10 from volume 8 of the State Archives:

 If the moon becomes visible on the first day: reliable speech; the land will be happy.

 If the day reaches its normal length: a reign of long days.

 If the moon at its appearance wears a crown: the king will reach the highest rank.